Pituitary-Normal-Space/database-searcher/README.md

 ### What Does It Do Currently?

-Currently this is a simple program that just provides a UI wrapper around a Python package that allows for searching across these two medical databases.
-Additionally, it checks that your search string is properly formatted.
-Then once the search is completed, the results of the search are added to a dataframe, duplicate entries are removed, and a CSV of results is produced.
+Currently this is a simple program that provides a UI to interface with the APIs for searching across these two medical databases: Embase and PubMed.
+It checks that your search string is properly formatted in PubMed syntax then converts it to Embase format to search there.
+Once the search is completed, the results of the search are added to a dataframe, duplicate entries are removed, and a CSV of results is produced.

+The results saved to a csv file contain columns for:

+- Source
+- Author
+- Title
+- Abstract
+- ID
+- Link
+- Query

 ### How To Set Up Locally